luckyjackluo/luckyjackluo/README.md

 - 👋 Hi, I’m Zhishang Luo, or Jack Luo.
-- 👀 I’m interested in Neuroscience and Machine Learning.
+- 👀 On my home page you can see all the projects I am doing right now.
 - 🌱 I’m currently learning Data Science!
 - 📫 How to reach me
 email: zluo@ucsd.edu